Teacup-repo/Teacup/azure-defender-lab/README.md

 ## ✍️ Key Takeaways

-- Defender for Cloud provides visibility into basic and advanced misconfigurations
+- Microsoft Defender for Cloud provides visibility into basic and advanced misconfigurations
 - Secure Score reflects how posture changes based on exposed attack surfaces
 - Alerts and remediation steps align with real-world compliance standards